krishnamaram2/deployer/README.md

 # Deployer

-this repo is used to do deployments using automation tools like Python
+Deployer is used to do deployments, built on the top of Python

+# Deployments

+1.Infrastructure

+2.Application